anubhav2412/ui-doctor/template.md

 	•	Processing Issues: Notifies if there are problems that need attention.
 	•	Next Steps: Offers guidance on how to resolve any issues encountered.

+{info:title=Remember}
-{color:#707070}Remember: This tool is like having an X-ray machine for your website—it allows you to see what’s inside without making any changes!{color}
+This tool is like having an X-ray machine for your website—it allows you to see what’s inside without making any changes!
+{info}

 h1.
-Technical Documentation
+Technical Documentation {anchor:Technical-Documentation}

 h2.
 1. Technology Stack & Dependencies